RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 It's possible to either import a custom font or use a standard font.

-In my example I'll change the font for the entire website to Arial.
+In our example we change the font for the entire website to Arial.

 ```less
 @import (reference) "colors.less";